athanasios8193/illinois_cancer/README.md

 HTML output of the R Markdown.
 This is the same output as the PDF.

 ## il_cancer.pdf
+**THE PDF IS NOT CONSISTENT WITH THE il_cancer.html FILE.
+I HAVE ADDED INTERACTIVE GRAPHS AND MAPS IN THE HTML SINCE CREATING THE PDF, AND THEY CAN'T RENDER INTO A PDF.
+I MAY ADD STATIC VERSIONS OF THE PLOTS LATER ON FOR A PDF VERISON TO BE POSSIBLE**

 PDF output of the R Markdown.

 ## il_cancer.Rmd